KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 # SSD: Single Shot MultiBox Object Detector based on Tensorflow

-A TensorFlow implementation of the Single Shot Detector (SSD) for object detection.
+This is a TensorFlow implementation of the Single Shot Detector (SSD) for object detection.

 Single Shot Detector (SSD) has been originally published in this research [paper](https://arxiv.org/abs/1512.02325).
 This repository contains a TensorFlow re-implementation of SSD which is inspired by the previous caffe and tensorflow implementations.
 However, this code has clear pipelines for train, test and demo; it is modular that can be extended or can be used for new applications; and also supports 7 backbone networks.
 The backbone networks, includes VGG, ResnetV1, ResnetV2, MobilenetV1, MobilenetV2, InceptionV4, InceptionResnetV2.